SpaceDementia/gpu-catalog/README.md

 npm start
 ```

+Navigate to http://localhost:4200/, Angular routing will take you to http://localhost:4200/graphics-cards.
-Navigate to `http://localhost:4200/`, the Angular app will consume the first 8 Graphics Cards served by the ExpressJS server on port 3000.
+The Angular app will consume the first 8 Graphics Cards served by the ExpressJS server on port 3000.
 With the infinite scroll, the next 8 Graphics Cards will be loaded until all the Graphics Cards have been consumed.
+To check if the spinner is displayed while the API requests are ongoing, press F12, go to Network and select `slow 3G`, go to http://localhost:4200/graphics-cards and scroll down.
+After checked select `No throttling` again.

 ## Running end-to-end tests with Cypress